Deciding on Your Benefits

 The University provides you with a basic life insurance policy equal to 115% of your salary, rounded up to the next $1,000 with a $200,000 maximum.
 For example, if your salary is $52,000, your life insurance amount would be $60,000.
 The University pays the premium if your appointment is 75% time or more, but you may purchase this coverage if your appointment is 50 to 74% time.

 Flexible Spending Accounts

-You may participate in one or both of the flexible spending accounts that the University offers.
-The Health Care and Dependent Daycare flexible spending accounts allow you to pay for related eligible expenses using pre-tax dollars.
+You may participate in one or both of the flexible spending accounts offered by the University.
+The Health Care and Dependent Daycare Flexible Spending Accounts allow you to pay for related eligible expenses using pre-tax dollars.
 When you enroll, you elect a total dollar amount to be withheld from your pay for the calendar year.
-The amount you choose is divided by the number of pay periods remaining in the year and withheld in equal installments.
+The total amount is divided by the number of pay periods remaining in the year and withheld in equal installments.
 For complete details, visit the Flexible Spending Accounts page.

 The University provides automatic retirement savings plans for both faculty and staff.
 The plan in which you participate depends on your job classification.

 - Civil Service and Labor Represented Retirement Savings Plan.
 As a member of the University's Civil Service or non-faculty Labor Represented staff, you participate in the Minnesota State Retirement System (MSRS) program.
 Participation is mandatory and begins the first day of employment.
 A tax-deferred deduction of 5.5% of total salary is taken each pay period and credited to your individual MSRS account.
 An additional 5.5% is contributed by the University.
 You earn service credit for each month that retirement deductions are withheld from your pay, and you are vested after five years of service with MSRS.
 You are eligible to receive a lifetime retirement annuity benefit based on your age and years of service credit.
 You can view an online presentation about your MSRS plan.